StarlingUAS/ProjectStarling/docs/details/kubernetes-deployment.md

-# Deployment with kubernetes (k8)
+# Deployment with kubernetes and K3S

+**NOTE** This is now a little out of date and is superceeded by using KIND and the [starling CLI](../guide/cli.md).
+Please see that for local testing while this is being updated.

 ## Contents
 [TOC]

 This system is intended to run as a cloud platform.
 We utilse [k3s](https://rancher.com/docs/k3s/latest/en/quick-start/) as our kubernetes manager.

 Key concepts are as follows:
 - **pods** are a k8 concept.
 A pod contains one or more containers and has its own ip address.
 Containers within a pod communicate over localhost